selinkorkmaz/selinkorkmaz.github.io/_posts/2020-08-28-introduction.md

 ---

 ---

-My name is Selin Korkmaz and I am half Taiwanese/ half Turkish.
-I am a senior Communication major with a double minor in Chinese and Cybersecurity from Houston, TX.
+My name is Selin Korkmaz and I am half Taiwanese/ half Turkish/ I am a senior Communication major with a double minor in Chinese and Cybersecurity from Houston, TX.
 I have an unhealthy obsession with collecting thrifted Christmas sweaters- they bring me so much joy :)
 You can catch me always at the movies, trying new food places, being outdoors, or taking lots of photos.